kevin-labtani/laravel-pizzahouse/README.md

 Functions in the controllers are called "actions".
 We reference the actions in the routes file the following way, `Route::get('/pizzas', 'PizzaController@index');`

+### Connection to MySQL

+nb: we can alias the XAMPP mysql by adding the following to .zshrc: `alias mysql='/opt/lampp/bin/mysql -u root'`

+create an empty db with phpmyadmin or the terminal by launching mysql and running `create database pizzahouse;` in MariaDB prompt.

+in the `.env` file, set our `DB_` keys to the appropriate values and restart the server  `php artisan serve`